 As of writing, Corning Gorilla Glass is the gold standard when it comes to durability, scratch-resistance, and clarity.
 This company boasts of withstanding fifteen repetitive one-meter drop tests without damage.

 A resolution defines the number of pixels on a display, and it matters when you have a big screen size.
 The more pixels it has, the more defined and sharper the images will be.
+Conversely, if you have a large screen but don't have a higher resolution, the image will appear pixelated and unpleasant to look at.

 A higher camera megapixel doesn't necessarily equate to high-quality photos or videos.
 Do your due diligence when looking for a smartphone with claims of incredible camera capabilities.
 The trend today on flagship devices is to put as much camera at its rear to cover as much room for photo or video-shooting customizations.
 Also, selfie cameras are not an exception.